larsch/ocra/README.txt

 Thanks for Igor Pavlov for the LZMA compressor and decompressor.
 The source code used was place into Public Domain by Igor Pavlov.

 Erik Veenstra for rubyscript2exe which provided inspiration.
-I did not use RubyScript2Exe for the following reasons:

-  * As of April 2009, unmaintained and does not work out-of-the box with latest Ruby 1.8 and not at all with Ruby 1.9.

-  * EEE is GPL and written in Pascal

 == LICENSE: